Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 Obviously, your landlord is likely to be more interested in your rental history than they are your credit cards.
-They are going to check if you have been evicted from any home if you were late on rent and other relevant information.
-They will then use these details to decide on if renting to you is a good idea.
+They will check if you have been evicted from any home, if you were late on rent, and other relevant information.
+They will then use these details to decide if renting to you is a good idea.

 Other Considerations When Getting Landlord Credit Checks

-Don’t worry about multiple credit inquiries from apartment complex affecting your score.
-That’s because credit reporting bureaus will count these as one inquiry attempt.
-They understand that several inquiries of the same type in a short period are common for those who are searching for a place to live.
+Don't worry about multiple credit inquiries from the apartment complex affecting your score.
+That's because credit reporting bureaus will count these as one inquiry attempt.
+They understand that several inquiries of the same type quickly are common for those searching for a place to live.

 As a result, they will only decrease your score one time if any of your apartment complexes or potential landlords used a hard pull.
-This situation is designed to protect you from a devastating credit score when trying to perform necessary buying actions.
+This situation is designed to protect you from a devastating credit score when performing necessary buying actions.
 It also helps to create a more accurate realistic credit score that your landlords can use to gauge your qualifications as a renter.

 The Rental Market is Very Competitive Based on Credit Score

 One situation that may impact your renting success with a 650 score is your location.
 Typically, complete rejections have an average credit score of about 538.
 Thankfully, your 650 credit score is far above that level.
-However, certain cities are going to have tougher minimums that may make it difficult to find a place to rent.
+However, certain cities will have tougher minimums that may make it difficult to find a place to rent.

 That said, location does matter.
 For example, a credit score of 737 was average for renters in Boston.
 This is almost 100 points higher than your 650 credit score.
 Even worse, a 650 credit score may make it harder for you to rent in cities such as San Francisco, Seattle, Minneapolis, Oakland, Philadelphia, Los Angeles, Portland, Chicago, and Nashville.
 In cities with high demand and low supply, a 650 credit score will be a major limitation.